 2. WD Black SN850X 1TB NVMe SSD

-- MORE ROOM, MORE GAMES.
-Capacities up to 8TB (1) built with Western Digital TLC 3D NAND, means you get to download more games — and stop deleting your favorites.
+- MORE ROOM FOR MORE GAMES: Capacities up to 8TB built with SANDISK TLC 3D NAND, means you get to keep more games at the ready — and get into the action even faster.

-- HEATSINK FOR THE WIN.
-All capacities have an optional heatsink version to help maintain peak performance through your most intense gaming sessions.
+- HEATSINK FOR THE WIN: The WD_BLACK SN850X NVMe SSD 1TB and 2TB drives have an optional heatsink version that not only looks awesome but also helps your rig maintain peak performance through the most intense gaming sessions.

-- DO MORE WITH DASHBOARD.
-The downloadable WD_BLACK Dashboard (Windows only) monitors your drive’s health, lets you customize your RGB lighting (heatsink versions only), and can automatically detect games to turn on Game Mode 2.0.
+- DO MORE WITH WD_BLACK DASHBOARD: The downloadable WD_BLACK Dashboard (Windows only) monitors your drive’s health, lets you customize your RGB lighting, and, exclusively on the SN850X SSD, enables Game Mode 2.0 to transform your gaming experience.

-- FUTURE-FORWARD FEATURES.
-The WD_BLACK SN850X boasts a powerful suite of features, including Predictive Loading, Overhead Balancing, and Adaptive Thermal Management (ATM).
+- FUTURE FORWARD FREATURES: The WD_BLACK SN850X SSD boasts a powerful suite of features, including Predictive Loading, Overhead Balancing, and Adaptive Thermal Management (ATM).

 Best for: Gamers